nazwhale/who-is-naz/content/blog/oily-things-on-toast.md

 ---
 ![oily veg on toast](/assets/00000img_00000_burst20200425113232068_cover.jpg)

 A little while back I started keeping jars of oily veg in my fridge, mainly because they’re healthy and last forever.
-The sorts of jars you see shelves of at Turkish shops and the like.
+The sorts of jars you see shelves of at Turkish shops and that.

 I soon started using these jars of oily goodness for my midnight snacks.
 What happened was so good.
-It feels like cheating.
+It felt like cheating.

 ## **Steps**

-1. Get your jars out, chop up some of what’s inside.
+1. Get your jars out, chop up some of what’s inside
 2. Toast some bread
-3. Put your stuff on the toast.
+3. Put your stuff on the toast
-4. Cover with olive oil and salt and pepper.
+4. Cover with olive oil and salt and pepper
 5. You just made a fancy bruschetta type thing in 5 minutes

 ## **Foods**

-Here’s some of the sorts of things that I find work well.
-You don’t need all of these things by any means, 2 or 3 types of veg will do.
+Here’s some of the sorts of things work well.
+You don’t need all of these things by any means, 2 or 3 bits will do.

-Something tart and something fresh is usually a good bet.
-A bit of spice and tang if you want to go to lip-smacking places.

 That said, you can really pile it on if you’re feeling fancy.

+Something tart and salty against something fresh and herby is usually a good bet.
+A bit of spice and tang will transport you to lip-smacking levels.

-**Veg in jar**
+**Veg in jars**

 * Red pepper
 * Artichokes